EES-TUe/congestion-management-nl/_pages/from-the-event.md

 ---

-This page documents the workshop process and highlights selected outcomes from the structured participatory discussions, including photos and links to openly available results data.
+This page documents the workshop process and anonymous outcomes from the structured participatory discussions, including photos and links to open-source data.

 ---